fleschutz/PowerShell/Docs/install-basic-apps.md

 	Installs basic apps
 .DESCRIPTION
 	This PowerShell script installs basic Windows apps such as browser, e-mail client, etc.
-	Apps from Microsoft Store are preferred (due to security and automatic updates).
+	NOTE: Apps from Microsoft Store are preferred (due to security and automatic updates).
 .EXAMPLE
 	PS> ./install-basic-apps
+	⏳ (1/37) Loading Data/basic-apps.csv...
+35 apps
+	⏳ (2/37) These apps will be installed or upgraded: 7-Zip · Aquile Reader ...
 .LINK
 	https://github.com/fleschutz/PowerShell
 .NOTES